wthomson/FitHome-docs/ElectricityMonitor.md

 - "standard" DIY proto stuff like LEDs to detect the state our code is in, resistors, wires, and a bread board.

 __Let's Go!__
+# Start Here
+## First
+Go to your breaker panel and take two pictures similar to the pictures shown here.
+Then post these to our GitHub.
+This way, we can learn more about how houses have their electricity installed.
+By doing so, we can make this project more robust and accomodating to different installations.
+## Second
+You'll need to know what your house is wired for.
+As we note below, many homes are wired for 100 Amp service.
+As a home's electricity use increased, the service increased to 200 Amps.
+Read about the characteristics of a CT below and figure out what CT model will work with your power lines.
+Send the info on the CT you will be using to GitHub so we can better understand what we are building.

 ## Current Transformers

 Current Transformers (CTs) are our "ears" into how devices are using power within our home.
 You can see the CTs on our power line.
 ![Current Transformers](images/EnergyMonitorFirmware/CTs.png)
 Each of our lines has two CTs - one white, one blue.
 The white ones come with the Sense monitor.
 The blue ones are the ones we use for this project.